Cash App founder Bob Lee was stabbed in the heart and lung in a fatal attack, autopsy report says - KTVZ

 During surgery, they attempted to close two wounds in Lee’s heart and another in his left lung.
 Despite their efforts, Lee died on the operating table shortly before 7 a.m.

 Nima Momeni, an associate of Lee’s in the tech industry, has been charged with murder for Lee’s death.
-Momeni is scheduled to be arraigned in a San Francisco courtroom on Tuesday afternoon.
+Momeni was scheduled to be arraigned in a San Francisco courtroom Tuesday afternoon, but his arraignment was rescheduled for May 18.

 Authorities have said Lee and Momeni knew each other and were in a vehicle shortly before the stabbing.